-- Teach the D-M-E model: a design, make and evaluate approach is used to encourage children to engage with cycle of Design and Technology. - Teach and model specific Design & Technology techniques, that the children are given time to refine, before applying them to their own project. - Application children's knowledge and skills of the unit are applied in a final piece of work. - Evaluate children take part in ongoing self-reflection throughout the cycle culminating in a formal, constructive critique of their final product against the design criteria.
+- Teach the D-M-E model: a design, make and evaluate approach is used to encourage children to engage with cycle of Design and Technology. - Teach and model specific Design & Technology techniques, that the children are given time to refine, before applying them to their own project using the 'Gradual Release Model' (I do, we do, you do). - Application children's knowledge and skills of the unit are applied in a final piece of work. - Evaluate children take part in ongoing self-reflection throughout the cycle culminating in a formal, constructive critique of their final product against the design criteria.